Executive Summary

 The Challenge

-Branch’s platform handles real-time wage disbursements, cashless tip payouts, and Mastercard-issued debit card transactions for hundreds of thousands of workers daily.
+Branch’s infrastructure handles real-time wage disbursements, cashless tip payouts, and Mastercard-issued debit card transactions for hundreds of thousands of workers daily.
 Every API endpoint, every mobile session, and every white-label integration represents a potential entry point for adversaries targeting financial data.

 Like most enterprises in regulated industries, Branch relied on annual penetration testing engagements—typically a two-to-three-week assessment conducted by an external consultancy once per year.
 But the pace of Branch’s product development had outstripped the testing cadence.
 New API endpoints, mobile app releases, and partner integrations were shipping continuously, while security validation happened on a static, annual schedule.